prascher/e2gcp/README.md

 <h2>see the <a href="https://github.com/prascher/squid_controls#squid_controls">Squid Controls</a></h2>
 Coming Soon

-    the ablitity to monitor the status of your squid server an auto reset feature to reset the labels
+    the ablitity to monitor the status of your e2guardian server an auto reset feature to reset the labels